namdaoduy/react_app_template/README.md

 export default configs;
 ```

-Depends on wich env is defined in `REACT_APP_ENV`, we'll export the right configs for that env.
+Depends on which env is defined in `REACT_APP_ENV`, we'll export the right configs for that env.
 If not provided, `localConfig` will be used as default.

 Here I also installed `deep-freeze` to make `configs` object immmutable.